Cracked Pot Meditations – Introverts Versus Extroverts

 Goal

 You are not a title.
-You are not an introvert so you can’t do certain things, and you aren’t an extrovert, so you have to be the way you are.
-If you are an introvert, you are a good listener, so be there for people who need someone to listen instead of automatically trying to fix the problem.
-If you are an extrovert, you are the glue that binds socially, so help other people not feel alone.
+You are not an introvert, so you can’t do certain things, and you aren’t an extrovert, so you have to be the way you are.
+If you are an introvert, you are a good listener, so be there for people who need someone to listen, rather than automatically trying to fix the problem or ghosting them.
+If you are an extrovert, you are the glue that binds people socially, so help others not feel alone.

 You are you and nothing else.